uncomplicate/neanderthal/articles/community.md

 A collection of Clojure libraries, currently containing:

-* [ClojureCL](http://clojurecl.uncomplicate.org) - a Clojure library for parallell computations with OpenCL
+* [ClojureCL](http://clojurecl.uncomplicate.org) - a Clojure library for parallel computations with OpenCL
 * [Neanderthal](http://neanderthal.uncomplicate.org) - you are reading about it.
 * [Fluokitten](http://fluokitten.uncomplicate.org) - Category Theory in idiomatic Clojure.